 Pappas had been running concessions at the Boardwalk with his brother, Constantine, since 1910.
 Over twelve years he had amassed a small fortune and made the best of it in April 1922 when he purchased from Agnes Hihn Younger the entire block between Beach Street and First Street, and from Cliff Street to Westbrook, minus the Breakers Hotel and Miller's small café, the latter of which they leased.
 The combined restaurant and bar was upgraded that same month, doubling the size of the dining room and adding a larger kitchen and cellar.

 St. Francis operated for forty years, only closing its doors at the end of the 1961 summer season.
-Ralph Miller died on August 29, 1950, and at some point afterwards his heirs sold the café to the Pappas family.
-For an unknown reason, Peter Pappas demolished his original 1916 restaurant around 1955, shifting all focus to the older two-story Miller Building.
+Ralph Miller died on August 29, 1950, and ownership of the building passed to his son, Ralph, Jr., though the Pappas continued to run it.
+For an unknown reason, Peter Pappas demolished his original 1916 restaurant around 1955, shifting all focus to the older two-story Miller building.
 For decades its site remained a vacant lot until the Seaside Company converted it into a courtyard for Boardwalk Bowl.
 Management of the St. Francis Grill passed to Peter's children in November 1957, when Tony, Mary, and Ethel Pappas took over and renamed the restaurant the St. Francis Cocktail Lounge.

 Monk's ran as the Brown Bag Deli during the day in the summers and as a nightclub in the evenings.
 Upstairs, one of Santa Cruz's first gay bars ran from 1971 to 1972 as The 141 Club, though it was not widely advertised due to public perceptions about homosexuality at the time.
+At this same time, Ralph Miller, Jr., died and the property passed to his wife, Letitia Dean Miller.
 Monk's proved a popular musical venue for a decade, riding out the Hippy era before shutting its doors in 1976.
-The café passed through several hands after this, with Michael Williams, Louis Russo, and David Leefeldt taking it over in July 1976, followed in April 1979 by Barbara and Paul Tucker, who then leased it to Carlo Boyd and Donald Wallingford in April 1981.
-The Tuckers sold the property to Michael Hendel in February 1983, who sold it in October 1984 to Willie and Dollie Case, who continue to own the business today.
+The café passed through several different managers after this, with Michael Williams, Louis Russo, and David Leefeldt taking it over in July 1976, followed in April 1979 by Barbara and Paul Tucker, and then Carlo Boyd and Donald Wallingford in April 1981.
+The Tuckers regained the lease in 1982 and then sold it to Michael Hendel in February 1983, who sold it in October 1984 to Willie and Dollie Case, who continue to run the business today.
 The Cases have decorated much of the restaurant with Maxfield Parrish magazine covers and artwork, while also retaining artifacts from the café's earlier iterations.
-The couple also owns the Wharf House in Capitola.
+The couple also ran the Wharf House in Capitola until a storm in 2023 led to its removal from the wharf.

 Citations & Credits: